activecollab/Insight/README.md

 3. Various timelines for accounts (status changes, MRR changes, plan and billing period changes)
 4. Monthly Recurring Revenue (MMR)
 5. Average Revenue per User (ARPU)
+6. Churn Rate (coming soon)
+7. Customer Lifetime (coming soon)
+8. Customer Lifetime Value (coming soon)

 ### MRR

-Monthly Recurring Revenue (MMR) shows how much revenue can you expect to get each month from your users.
+Monthly Recurring Revenue (MMR) shows how much revenue are you getting each month from your users.
 It's calculated as sum of MRR values of each paying account on a given day.
 To get the value, simply call:

 ```php
 $insight->accounts->mrr->getOnDay(); // Today